andreidobrinski/blog/content/blog/react-component-composition-with-dot-notation-exports/index.md

 </Modal>
 ```

-React's `children` prop makes for component composition and compound components have been [discussed before](https://kentcdodds.com/blog/advanced-react-component-patterns).

-Dot notation is something you may be familiar with, especially from using open source libraries.
+React's `children` prop makes for component composition and dot notation is something you may be familiar with, especially from using open source libraries.
 React Navigation's [Stack.Screen](https://reactnavigation.org/docs/screen) comes to mind as well as React's own API [import pattern](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) of

 ```jsx
 import * as React from 'react'